January 30, 2017

 In 2008 was the debate, and I don't mean between our now-outgoing President and his rival.
 The debate was in your community about future knowledge.
 Where could you expect to find HP 3000 and MPE/iX manuals in the coming years?
 It didn't turn out to be where it was planned and proposed, but a manager of a homestead 3000 does have options today.

-For many years now, MMM Support has hosted the full range of HP's manuals for hardware and software.
+For many years, MMM Support hosted the full range of HP's manuals for hardware and software.
 As of this morning the website is offline, but it's probably a configuration error and not a sign of a company's demise.
 You'll find plenty of links on our blog to the hpmmmsupport.com site.
 The manuals are in PDF format and you don't experience any pop-up or page-takeover ads like you see in YouTube.

 The newer player in the hosted HP manual arena is TeamNA Consulting.
 While it's a newer site, the venture is led by one of the older (in history) resources.
 Neil Armstrong, one of the tech wizards at Robelle, is the NA in TeamNA.
 Armstrong started with the HP 3000 more than 34 years ago—an era where MPE IV was still a common OS for the servers.
 Plenty of experience there, and plenty of manuals available too.
 More manuals than HP will share with the world today.
 The extra information is hardware documentation.

-This wasn't the future the community expected in the days when official 3000 support from HP was nearly gone.
-Today that support is well-filled by companies like Pivital, the bedrock upon which homesteading and 3000 emulation rests.In the waning years of HP's support, when its Jazz 3000 server was HP's exclusive repository of what the community learned, such independent companies were supposed to hold the tech history of the 3000.
+This wasn't the future the 3000 community expected in the days when official 3000 support from HP was nearly gone.
+Today that support is well-filled by companies like Pivital, a bedrock upon which homesteading and 3000 emulation rests.In the waning years of HP's support, when its Jazz 3000 server was HP's exclusive repository of what the community learned, such independent companies were supposed to hold the tech history of the 3000.
 Speedware and Client Systems paid for licenses to HP's technical content.
 The document licenses went beyond the Jazz whitepapers and jobstream scripts created by the likes of Jeff Vance in the HP labs.
 Those licenses at Speedware and Client Systems were supposed to ensure 3000 manuals remained available to the homesteading community.

 Even though the two companies made good on promises to preserve the Jazz content, including programs, the manuals escaped re-hosting there.
 It was an oversight or perhaps a over-reach on the part of the companies; logging and making access to hundreds of manuals is a big job.
 Business focus changed as well.
 Those Jazz links at Speedware (now Fresche Legacy and absorbed with IBM work) are tucked away under hpmigrations.com.
 Not exactly the place where you'd look for homesteading tools.